rjferrier/opiter/README.md

 # Options Iteration

 The classes in this package can be used to assemble and iterate over combinations of options.
-A set of options is represented by a dictionary that the client can define with variable values and access for the purpose of template expansion, input to a binary, postprocessing, etc.  The `OptionsNode` class wraps such a dictionary
+Each set of options is represented by a dictionary that the client can define with variable values and access for the purpose of template expansion, input to a binary, postprocessing, etc.  The `OptionsNode` class wraps such a dictionary